 Type #3: Informal project proposals

-These are proposals written as a response to a client’s request.
-However, this is an informal request, which means there is no RFP.
+Informal project proposals are proposals written as a response to a client’s informal request.
+This means there is no RFP.

 Since there isn’t an official request, there are no strict rules to adhere to.
 You will have to do a lot of research since there are no guidelines as to what the project should look like.